+Ozark's Neuromuscular is here to help when your life has been interrupted by pain, weakness or mobility issues.
 I assess and treat mechanical soft tissue dysfunction with a results oriented and scientific approach to massage called Neuromuscular Therapy.
 Muscular dysfunctions are common and can give rise to a variety of symptoms that can be misleading.
 If your pain gets better or worse in association with particular movements or positions, I believe there is a strong likelihood that my work can help you.

 When you see me for a visit you can expect me to ask questions about your pain or difficulty and investigate it's source often using hands on tests to identify muscular restrictions for treatment.
 You can expect a variety of massage techniques to be implemented as NMT is married to the result and not to any specific technique.
 You should be aware that the process is sometimes counterintuitive as muscular pain is often felt in a pattern that relates to it's source indirectly.
 Feel free to scroll down the page to learn more about my work, or follow the links above to schedule an appointment and commit to feeling better today.

-This is a true Neuromuscular Massage.
-Every action taken is focused on finding and addressing muscular dysfunction.
+I work differently than most massage therapists.
+In my treatment sessions every action taken is focused on finding and addressing muscular dysfunction.
 This means we take all the "fluff" out of the massage.
 We'll work through the clothing to allow for free flow of positional changes and assessments throughout the session.
 For this reason, modest athletic attire is recommended for the best results.

 While this question is hard to answer without a direct physical assessment, there is one easy test that you can use at home to get some idea of whether or not neuromuscular therapy can help you.
 The tell tale sign of a muscular or soft tissue component to your pain is whether it changes with movement or position.
 If your pain is changing for better or worse assosciated with certain movements or positions there is a strong liklihood that the work I do will help you.
 I have had positive results with many of my clients who previously thought they had no hope due to a diagnosed underlying condition.
 From early stage rhuematoid arthritis to full joint replacements - if your pain fits this test there is likely a muscular component to it and an underlying condition does not necessarily mean that we can't get better function and reduced pain using NMT.